Contributed by Leigh Wells

 - Provide each student with their own square tile.

 - Scale the size of the tile based on how much time you have and the size of the surface you’ll install your mosaic on.
-Try starting with something like a 5”x5” or 6”x6” the first time.
+Try starting with a 5” x 5” or 6” x 6” tile the first time.

 - The tiles could be made of just about anything.
-You’ll want to keep in mind that they should be the same size and what medium you’re going to use.
+Keep in mind that they should be the same size and think about what medium you’re going to use.
 Anything from glaze on ceramic tile to crayon on construction paper can work and give the class an interesting result.

-- Working only with washi tape and crayons, we’ll create tiles inspired by stained glass.
+- Working only with washi tape and crayons, create tiles inspired by stained glass.

 - Create your own abstract pattern using only simple geometric shapes (e.g. circles, squares, straight lines).